reactjs/react.dev/content/docs/implementation-notes.md

 >**Note:**
 >
->This really *is* a pseudo-code.
+>This really *is* pseudocode.
 It isn't similar to the real implementation.
 It will also cause a stack overflow because we haven't discussed when to stop the recursion.

 Let's recap a few key ideas in the example above: